From Words to Amino Acids: Does the Curse of Depth Persist?: Experiments

-In particular, for ESM2 (\cref{fig:layerwise_average_spearman_ESM2}), a clear “knee” emerges around the 650M scale: smaller variants continue to improve fairly steadily across depth, whereas larger models, i.e., 650M and above, reach strong performance by middle layers and then show diminishing gains towards the final layers.
-Furthermore, across all sizes, the first half of the layers does not improve the downstream performance, which further supports the existence of several stages of inference \citep{lad2024remarkable} in PLMs.
-DPLM and DPLM2 (\cref{fig:layerwise_average_spearman_DPLM,fig:layerwise_average_spearman_DPLM2}, respectively) exhibits a similar pattern with earlier onset: even at 150M, we observe a mild saturation which becomes clearer as the model size increases.
-For Profluent-E1 (\cref{fig:layerwise_average_spearman_E1}), the saturation regime is present across all sizes, with most gains achieved in the last $\sim$40\% of the layers.
+In particular, for ESM2 (\cref{fig:layerwise_average_spearman_ESM2}), a clear ``knee'' emerges around the 650M scale: smaller variants continue to improve fairly steadily across depth, whereas larger models (650M and above) reach strong performance by middle layers and then show diminishing gains towards the final layers.
+Furthermore, across all sizes, the first half of the layers does not improve the downstream performance much, which further supports the existence of several stages of inference \citep{lad2024remarkable} in PLMs.
+DPLM and DPLM2 (\cref{fig:layerwise_average_spearman_DPLM,fig:layerwise_average_spearman_DPLM2}, respectively) exhibit a similar pattern with earlier onset: even at 150M, we observe a mild saturation which becomes clearer as the model size increases.
+For Profluent-E1 (\cref{fig:layerwise_average_spearman_E1}), the saturation regime is present across all sizes, with most gains achieved before the last 40\% of the layers.
 For ProGen2 (\cref{fig:layerwise_average_spearman_ProGen2}), the plateau becomes clear from ProGen2-medium onward and is especially pronounced for large and xlarge variants, where performance changes little after roughly the first half of the network.
-Finally, for ESM3 (\cref{fig:layerwise_average_spearman_ESM3}), the depth profile is different: the performance is largely flat over roughly the first $\sim$60\% of layers, with most of the gains concentrated in the later layers.
-This is consistent with our earlier probing and intervention results for ESM3 (\cref{fig:skiplayer_layers_ESM3,fig:skiplayer_outnorm_ESM3}), which also suggested a distinct depth-wise pattern, with weaker effects in the earliest layers and stronger contributions emerging around mid-to-late layers.
+For ProGen3 (\cref{fig:layerwise_average_spearman_ProGen3}), performance improves more steadily across depth across sizes, with a less pronounced late-layer plateau compared to ProGen2.
+Finally, for ESM3 (\cref{fig:layerwise_average_spearman_ESM3}), the depth profile is different: performance is largely flat over roughly the first 60\% of layers, with most of the gains concentrated in the later layers.
+This is consistent with our earlier probing and intervention results in \cref{subsec:skiplayer_effects} for ESM3 (\cref{fig:skiplayer_layers_ESM3,fig:skiplayer_outnorm_ESM3}), which also suggested a distinct depth-wise pattern, with weaker effects in the earliest layers and stronger contributions emerging around mid-to-late layers.
+We further analyze ESM3's behavior in \cref{subsec:esm3_modality_alignment}.

 \paragraph{Summary.}

 For sufficiently large PLMs, intermediate layers often capture most of the signal required for strong downstream performance, while later layers provide smaller, incremental gains.
 For ESM3, downstream gains emerge mainly in later layers, consistent with its distinct depth-wise patterns in our probing and intervention analyses.
 Overall, these results complement our intrinsic measurements and support our main conclusion: across diverse PLM families and training objectives, model scaling is associated with depth inefficiency, where downstream-relevant computation tends to concentrate in a subset of layers (often intermediate to later layers), and the remaining layers provide more incremental refinement of the final prediction.